codetaylor/artisan-worktables-1.12/docs/recipes/tiers.md

 ## Recipe Tiers

-Recipes that don't exceed any of a table tier's limitations can be able to be crafted in that tier.
+Recipes that don't exceed any of a tier's limitations can be crafted in that tier.
 For example, a recipe that uses a 3x3 grid pattern and one tool can be crafted in any of the three tiers, while a recipe that uses a 4x4 grid and two tools will only be craftable in a tier three table.

 If you want to restrict a lower tier recipe from being crafted in a lower tier table, you can use the following method when constructing a recipe: